Gaius Baltar: Vice-Presidency

 In the episode "Colonial Day", Baltar, now Caprica's representative to the Quorum of Twelve, is elected vice-president with Roslin's support.
-In the episode "Home, Part II", Baltar undergoes a brain scan which reveals no sign of a computer chip.
+In the episode "Home, Part II", Baltar undergoes a brain scan that reveals no sign of a computer chip.
 He realizes his vision of Number Six could not be a hallucination, as she is aware of facts he could not possibly know.
 She tells him the first Human/Cylon Hybrid will be born in the ship's brig; soon, the Caprican version of the Cylon Sharon Valerii (pregnant with the human Karl Agathon's child) is imprisoned in it.
 When Baltar confronts Six with this, she simply replies she is "an angel of God sent here to protect you, to guide you, and to love you".
 Head Six later persuades Baltar to give a nuclear warhead to a pacifist movement.
 Admiral William Adama had given the nuclear warhead to Baltar in an earlier episode for use in constructing a Cylon detector.

 Baltar proceeds to run for president against Roslin.
 He is far behind Roslin in the polls when a habitable planet is accidentally discovered in a region of space where heavy electromagnetic interference makes long-range observation difficult.
 Baltar announces that he will begin immediate civilian settlement of New Caprica if elected.
 Due to his support for settlement of New Caprica, the election promptly swings in Baltar's favor and he is sworn in as president.
 During the inauguration itself, the nuclear warhead Baltar gave up destroys a luxury liner.
 Following this apparent act of Cylon terrorism, Admiral Adama urges Baltar to focus immediately on internal security and investigate how a Cylon agent could have carried out the bombing.
 Baltar refuses, however, and proceeds with plans for settlement.

 Presidency

 After one year, life on New Caprica is extremely difficult, with the civilian population living in rough conditions and shortages of basic supplies like antibiotics persisting.
 A Cylon fleet arrives in orbit of New Caprica and the remaining military fleet jumps away.
 A Cylon delegation accepts Baltar's surrender.
 When Baltar asks how the Cylons managed to detect New Caprica, it is revealed they were a light-year away when they detected the light and radiation from the nuclear explosion Gina set off the year before.
 Baltar continues to hold the office of the Presidency, but only as a figurehead.
 Compounding his alienation to his people, he was forced at gunpoint to sign an execution order for hundreds of humans.
-However, throughout the occupation of New Caprica, Baltar tried to persuade the Cylons their mission to rule over the human race could not succeed and they should leave the planet.
+Throughout the occupation of New Caprica, Baltar tried to persuade the Cylons their mission to rule over the human race could not succeed and they should leave the planet.
 When the Colonials evacuate New Caprica, Baltar and Caprica-Six discover Hera, the child of Sharon "Athena" Agathon whom Head Six predicted would be born in Galactica's Brig.
 Baltar's rescue of the child helps him convince the Cylons to make him a member of their fleet.